tixl/tixl-sdk-js/readme.md

 1. Node.js
 2. Web Worker (Browser)

-## ⚠️ Disclaimer

-This SDK does currently have some private repositories as dependencies.
-These dependencies will be released open source in the short-term.
-There is a refactoring currently happening on the branch [feature/optional-privacy](https://github.com/tixl/tixl-sdk-js/tree/feature/optional-privacy) and we recommend to start using this SDK as soon as the refactoring is completed.

 ## Repository structure

 `web-worker/` folder contains a webpack based build to run in a browser environment.
 It can be built with `yarn build:worker`.